chaburkland/braiNIX/docs/CONTRIBUTING.md

   ```

 `brainix.bf` is where building begins.
 Any other source files used in braiNIX
-must either be referenced by `braiNIX.bf` or one of its decedents.
-Once all file
+must either be referenced by `braiNIX.bf` or one of its descendants.
+Once all
-references have been replaced, the build is finished.
+file references have been replaced, the build is finished.

 ### Building